 The conference is a Catholic youth retreat for high school students centered on the Eucharist.
 I had been to several retreats before in my life, so I signed up with not a lot of expectations for change.
 Much to my surprise, Steubenville ended up being very dissimilar, but in a good way.
 I was with thousands of other Catholic youth that shared my love for Christ and wanted to be in an even deeper relationship with him.
 It was during my time at the retreat that I received a sign from God about my vocation.

 Steubenville adoration is conducted with the priest taking up the monstrance and carrying Jesus throughout the crowd of people.
 This takes a long time, and there is only one spotlight on — facing the priest and Jesus.
 It was when the monstrance passed by me that I felt something I have never really felt before, nor can I describe with words.
 I knew in that moment that Christ was definitely calling me to the priesthood.

 When I came back to Arkansas, I immediately began the process of meeting priests and seminarians about joining, and before I knew it I was signing up for the seminary directly out of high school.
-With God’s Grace, I hope to continue this journey in my second year, and hopefully serve him one day as his priest.
+The first year of seminary went by quickly, and I felt truly at home with the other seminarians on the same journey toward priesthood.

 God’s presence in my life has never been more evident though than in the past couple of years in seminary.
 My father passed away at the end of my first year, resulting in a lot of confusion of what I should do moving forward.
 It was in that time though that support came from God, showing me that he was always beside me.
 My dad was my largest supporter when I made the decision to enter, and I came to the realization that he still was supporting me more than ever, even though I couldn’t see him.
 While the pain of his passing still affects me, I receive strength from God each day to carry on.
 The support I also received from my brother seminarians also helped me appreciate the vocation path I am following.